sheepla/pingu/README.md

 ## Usage

-Simply specify the target host name or IP address in the first argument.
+Simply specify the target host name or IP address in the first argument e.g. `pingu github.com` or `pingu 13.114.40.48`.
+You can change the number of transmissions by specifying the `-c` option.

 ```
 Usage: